kwongtn/CourseExtractor/README.md

     ```
 1. The outputs should be in the `./output` directory.

-### Getting videos
+### Getting videos (Old method, or for non-public videos)
 \* You may need to be a little quick on this.
-1. __[Method 1, old]__ Continuing from previous section (Getting Course Information), click on the first video in the course.
+1. Continuing from previous section (Getting Course Information), click on the first video in the course.
 A new tab should open.
-__[Method 2, untested for resiliency]__ Continuing from previous section (Getting Course Information), copy the first URL and paste it into your browser.
-Incognito mode recommended.
 1. Open Google Chrome's Developer Tools in the new tab and navigate to the network tab.
 1. In the filter box, type in `viewclip`.
 There should be 1 result.
 1. Clear the log and refresh the page.